Neste: 2020– (Neste)

-In March 2020, Neste made an investment in the German Sunfire company, which develops high-temperature electrolysis technology.
-In September, Neste sold its 49.99% stake in Nynas AB to Bitumina Industries.
-Also in September, Neste started cooperation negotiations concerning the closure of the Naantali refinery because of the decreasing global demand for fossil fuels and the simultaneously increasing overcapacity.
+In March 2020, Neste invested in German Sunfire, a company developing high-temperature electrolysis technology.
+In September, Neste sold its 49.99% stake in Nynas to Bitumina Industries, and began closure-related negotiations for the Naantali refinery.
 The refinery was planned to close by the end of March 2021.
-The company's aim was to keep its terminal and port operations in Naantali and focus refinery operations in Porvoo.
-In October, Neste, Covestro, and Borealis started a cooperation for production of polycarbonate plastics.
 As part of the cooperation, Neste produces hydrocarbons from renewable raw materials as a feedstock to manufacture phenol by Borealis.
 Phenol is used by Covestro to produce polycarbonate plastics, which would primarily be used for car headlights and window coatings.

 In December 2021, CEO Vanacker resigned to become the CEO of LyondellBasell.

-In March 2022, Neste and US-based Marathon Petroleum announced they would form a joint venture in which each will hold half of the shares.
-The companies planned to invest a total of around 1,800 million euros in upgrading Marathon's refinery in Martinez, California.
-From the end of the year 2022, the refinery was expected to produce around 2.1 million tonnes of renewable diesel per year.
-Vanacker continued in his role until April.
-In May he was followed by Matti Lehmus, who had joined Neste in 1998 and been a member of the executive committee since 2009.
+Matti Lehmus became CEO in May 2022.

 Operations

 Neste's operations are divided into marketing and services, oil products, renewable aviation, renewable polymers and chemicals, and renewable road transportation units, as well as managing an operating platform.